cunnie/writings/death.md

 &ldquo;It is the river Lethe.
 It is a dangerous river.
 We will need to cross it.&rdquo;

 They arrived at the banks of the river Lethe.
-But it was not water which flowed through the river Lethe--it was as if the deepest blue sapphires had been turned to liquid and poured.
-And the river did not flow smoothly--it appeared that a thousand shapes were struggling under the water, struggling to break free.
+But it was not water which flowed through the river Lethe&mdash;it was as if the deepest blue sapphires had been turned to liquid and poured.
+And the river did not flow smoothly&mdash;it appeared that a thousand shapes were struggling under the water, struggling to break free.

 &ldquo;We must run across the river quickly,&rdquo; said Prometheus, &ldquo;Are you ready?&rdquo;